IsaacJCarnes/MazeGen/README.md

 - API calls for landing page gif, random character display, and for food gif on highscores page
 - Character movement functions and keys events, checking if wall or if finished
 - Highscore HTML, styling, and JS for displaying page, responsiveness, as well as accessing items saved in local storage,
-- buttons for changing pages and resetting saved items on highscore page
-- modals on landingpage for instructions aprevious highscores
+- Modals on landingpage for instructions and previous highscores
-- form modal for filling out information when finished
+- Form modal for filling out information when finished
-- stlying the modals on landing page and after user completed mazes
-- Description and Pages in readme
 - Checkout my [Github here](https://github.com/PhalenH)

 Isaac: